quko-tech/quko-tech.github.io/content/english/about.md

   <br>

-  From hardware to software, signal processing, deployment of communication networks or implementation of embedded systems, at Quko there will always be an expert in the field to offer you the solution that best suits your needs."
+  From hardware to software, signal processing, deployment of communication networks or implementation of embedded systems, at QUKO there will always be an expert in the field to offer you the solution that best suits your needs."

   #button:
   #  enable : true